-Since HBase 0.90.x, HBase adds its dependency JARs to the job configuration itself.
-The dependencies only need to be available on the local CLASSPATH.
 The following example runs the bundled HBase RowCounter MapReduce job against a table named usertable.
-If you have not set the environment variables expected in the command (the parts prefixed by a \$ sign and surrounded by curly braces), you can use the actual system paths instead.
-Be sure to use the correct version of the HBase JAR for your system.
-The backticks (' symbols) cause ths shell to execute the sub-commands, setting the output of hbase classpath (the command to dump HBase CLASSPATH) to HADOOP_CLASSPATH.
+It sets into HADOOP_CLASSPATH the jars hbase needs to run in an MapReduce context (including configuration files such as hbase-site.xml).
+Be sure to use the correct version of the HBase JAR for your system; replace the VERSION string in the below command line w/ the version of your local hbase install.
+The backticks ('symbols) cause the shell to execute the sub-commands, setting the output of hbase classpath into HADOOP_CLASSPATH.
 This example assumes you use a BASH-compatible shell.